-Once the underlying cause of your insomnia is determined, you and your physician can have an informed conversation around treatment options.
-These can vary from cognitive behavioral therapy, over the counter or prescribed medication, light therapy and more.
+Once the underlying cause of your insomnia is determined, you and your physician can have an informed conversation about treatment options.
+These can vary from cognitive behavioral therapy, or prescribed medication, light therapy, and more.
 There’s no one-size-fits-all approach and typically a little wiggle room for trial and error is needed.

 The Bottom Line

 This basic guide to insomnia shows how prolonged insomnia or sleep deprivation can have significant health implications including high blood pressure, increased risk for diabetes, heart disease and sleep apnea.
 Also, let’s be real.
 Tossing and turning and waking up tired is no fun for anyone.
 If you’re suffering from insomnia, try making small lifestyle changes and if the problem persists, give your doctor a call.